Site Recovery Manager FAQ

 Are customers of a previous version of Site Recovery Manager entitled to the latest version?

 Yes.
-Customers with a current Support and Subscription contract for Site Recovery Manager are entitled to licenses of the latest version of the product at no additional charge through their subscription entitlement.
+Customers with a current SnS contract or subscription for Site Recovery Manager are entitled to licenses of the latest version of the product at no additional charge.

 If a customer has an active SnS contract and does not want to upgrade licenses, can they wait to perform a version upgrade?